-On the bright side, the OpenVPN UDP protocol worked quite well.
+On the bright side, the OpenVPN UDP protocol worked quite well on a desktop client.
 I also liked the high level of customization the app provided, as I could choose not only the protocol, but also the port and some DNS configurations.

 Protocols: OpenVPN UDP, OpenVPN TCP, IKEv2, Stealth, WStunnel

 In terms of design, the macOS app of Windscribe is very similar to its Windows counterpart.
 It has the same options for the kill switch, as well as the same connection protocols.
 In addition, the UI functions in the same way.
 Thankfully, it didn’t have the same issues with the IKEv2, WStunnel, and Stealth tunneling protocols.

 However, I found it a bit annoying that it would display a “connected” notification before actually connecting.

 Windscribe VPN offers CLI applications for both Debian and Red Hat users.
 However, the installation guide for the app could be a bit better - I had some trouble setting up the Linux app.
 At first, I wasn’t able to connect, as the program failed to create a virtual interface.

 In addition, the Linux app of Windscribe has fewer tunneling protocols.
 Fortunately, the Stealth protocol is still available, giving some hope for Linux users in China.

 All in all, this application is definitely geared towards advanced users.